tech005/selenium/README.md

 # Selenium
+Selenium is a free and open source automated testing suite.
 ## Python
 This is some reference code for use with the python selenium module and browser bindings Selenium research and testing